 Table of Contents

-Collectd is a data collection software that allows you to fetch metrics from a machine being monitored locally and push them to Graphite, Prometheus, etc. Everything is done by plugins.
+Collectd is a data collection software that allows you to fetch metrics from a machine being monitored locally and push them to Graphite.
+Everything is done by plugins.
 The collectd plugins can collect metrics on CPU, memory, Postgres, JVM, and many more metrics.
 Plugins can also be used to push these metrics to Graphite, aggregate data, send alerts, and send notifications to email.

-In this article we'll create a test system with collectd plugins, that monitors a Linux machine and pushes these metrics to Graphite.
+In this article, we'll create a test system with collectd plugins, that will monitor a Linux machine and pushes these metrics to Graphite.
 In the end, we will make sure that everything works on a Grafana dashboard.

 What is Collectd?